Ex-police chief, 5 others charged in Capitol riot conspiracy - WTMJ

 That night, Taylor boasted in messages about storming the Capitol but said he didn’t go inside because he had weapons, authorities said.
 Someone asked Taylor what happens next and he responded, “Insurrection!”

-Messages were left for the attorneys listed on the court’s website for Warner, Kinnison and Mele.
-One of the lawyers, David Kaloyanides, said he did not believe he would be handling Kinnison’s case.
+Messages were left for the attorneys listed on the court’s website for Warner and Mele.

 It was not immediately clear whether Taylor or Martinez had attorneys or when they would have court appearances.